demisto/content/Packs/Box/Integrations/BoxV2/README.md

     | max_fetch |  | False |

 4. Click **Test** to validate the URLs, token, and connection.

+## Differences between Box \(Deprecated\) and Box v2
+- Context outputs were changed to be nested under the entity type for each command.
+For example, user outputs used to be stored under the context root, Box.
+In this version they are stored under the entity Box.Users.
+- Authentication is handled via JSON Web Tokens \(JWT\) and no longer requires each command to retrieve an authentication token manually.
+- All results given via the Box API is returned into the context.

 ## Commands
 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.